gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-ii.md

 - Low geological activity (no earthquakes or subsidence)
 - High dry plateaus (to avoid atmospheric turbulence from humidity and clouds)
-- Mild climate (no snow or high winds that deform the antennae)
+- Mild climate (no snow or high winds that deform the antennas)
 - A large plane area (to simplify processing and phasing)
 - Remote (to avoid radio intereference from civilisations on Earth)

 ### Receiver system
 A receiver system covering the frequency range from 0.5 to 3 GHz would be best for the microwave window that the study concluded is most likely to contain extraterrestrial signals.

-Heterodyne receivers at each antenna would convert the radio frequency to a fixed band for transmission.
+Heterodyne receivers (convert high frequencies to lower frequencies for easier processing) at each antenna would convert the radio frequency to a fixed band for transmission.

-Low noise is essential (halving the noise is equivalent to doubling the antenna area and the authors estimate that the Cyclops system can achieve a noise as low as 20 K) and remote tunability is required with so many antennae to coordinate.
+Low noise is essential (halving the noise is equivalent to doubling the antenna area and the authors estimate that the Cyclops system can achieve a noise as low as 20 K) and remote tunability is required with so many antennas to coordinate.

 An instantaneous bandwidth of 100 GHz is possible with this system for two polarisations simultaneouosly and the authors suggest covering the entire 'water hole' may be possible if the bandwidth is increased through further study.